GavinCallander/the-fantasy-card-game/README.md

 Made Feb 2019 by Gavin Callander - WDI student at General Assembly: Seattle, WA

 # Instructions
-- Each player begins with three cards in their hand
+- Each player begins with three cards in their hand.
-- Starting player is randomized and can draw and field a card on turn one, however may not attack
+- Starting player is randomized and can draw and field a card on turn one, however may not attack.
 - Turns alternate from this point, with each player able to draw, field and attack once per turn.
-For the human player, this is done by clicking on their deck to draw; clicking on a card in their hand to field; and by clicking both the card they have fielded and the card they wish to attack on the enemy side
+For the human player, this is done by clicking on their deck to draw; clicking on a card in their hand to field; and by clicking both the card they have fielded and the card they wish to attack on the enemy side.
+As play continues, players attack with all cards they have managed to place on the field.
-- The game ends when one player's LP (shown to the side of each hand) drops to or below zero
+- The game ends when one player's LP (shown to the side of each hand) drops to or below zero.

 # About
 THE CARD GAME was developed using HTML5, CSS and Javascript.